ioancw/ioancw.github.io/about.md

 permalink: /about/
 ---

-This is my blog about Machine learning and Data Science.
+This is my blog about stuff.

-I hope you'll find useful information on Machine Learning, Data Science and all of the above on the iPad.

 [jekyll-organization]: https://github.com/jekyll